On intersection cohomology with torus actions of complexity one: Preliminaries

 Conversely, if $X$ is a $\TT$-variety of complexity one, then there exist a smooth curve $Y$ and a divisorial fan $\EE$ on $(Y,N)$ such that the $\TT$-variety $X$ is $\TT$-isomorphic to $X(\EE)$ \cite[Theorem 5.6]{AHS08}.
-Note that the proof of this latter fact uses the Sumihiro theorem. \end{rappel} \begin{remarque} Certain geometric properties of complexity-one $\TT$-varieties can be translated into the language of divisorial fans.
+Note that the proof of this latter fact uses the Sumihiro theorem. \begin{remarque} Certain geometric properties of complexity-one $\TT$-varieties can be translated into the language of divisorial fans.
 For instance, $X(\EE)$ is a complete variety if and only if $Y$ is a smooth projective curve and

 (c.f \cite[Theorem 7.5]{AHS08}).
-See also \cite[Section 5]{LS13} and \cite[Corollary 3.28]{PS11} for criteria of smoothness and projectivity.
+See also \cite[Chapter II]{KKMS73}, \cite[Section 2]{LT16} for a criterion of smoothness and \cite[Corollary 3.28]{PS11} for a criterion of projectivity.
 Moreover, $X(\EE)$ is contraction-free if and only if the locus of each element of $\EE$ is an affine curve. \end{remarque} Let us fix a divisorial fan $\EE$ on $(Y,N)$ such that $X(\EE)$ is contraction-free.
-In the next paragraph, we recall the description of the orbits of $X(\EE)$ in terms of the combinatorial object $\EE = \{\D^{i}\,|\,i\in I\}$ (see \cite[Section 7]{AH06}). \begin{rappel} Denote by $\pi: X(\EE)\rightarrow Y$ the quotient morphism which the restriction on each open subset $X(\D^{i})$ is given by the inclusion $\CC[Y_{i}]\subset A(Y_{i},\D^{i})$ (we recall that $Y_{i}$ is the locus of $\D^{i}$).
-Given $y\in Y$, let us explain how to describe the orbits of the reduced part $\pi^{-1}(y)_{\rm red}$.
-For a vertex $v\in\D^{i}_{y}$ consider the cone
+In the next paragraph, we recall the description of the orbits of $\TT$ on $X(\EE)$ in terms of the combinatorial object $\EE = \{\D^{i}\,|\,i\in I\}$ (see \cite[Section 7]{AH06}).